DropMania/videoclash/README.md

 -   Let people vote from 1 - 5 how good the song is
 -   Show statistics of every song compared

-## General Ideas
+# General Ideas
--   streamer can add moderators
+-   streamer can add moderators :white_check_mark:
-    -   per invite link (copy-url and send it to moderator)?
+    -   per invite link (copy-url and send it to moderator) - :white_check_mark:
         -   url includes token that is connected to streamer
-    -   per search on extra-page? display all registerd users , add/remove per Button click
+    -   per search on extra-page? display all registerd users ,
+    -   add/remove per Button click :white_check_mark:

--   Overview of active or previews created Clashes on Home-Page (owned & moderation)
+-   Overview of active or previews created Clashes on ~~Home-Page~~ moderator-page (owned & moderation) :white_check_mark:
 -   Contacts-Page
     -   About us
     -   contact us form